Tetroit/HLSL-U-Docs/Tutorial/2. Lighting/README.md

 - viewDirectionWS
 - positionCS (recommended, but not mandatory)

-See below for implementation and explanation
+See below for implementation and explanation.

-To get normal data we need to first get it from geometry, so we need to modify the structure:
+To get normal data we need to first get it from geometry, so we need to modify the structure like this:

 ```cpp
 //Vertex shader input